Sarroxxie/vk_procedural_displacement/README.md

 # Procedural Displacement (Vulkan)
  The goal is to create tesselation free procedural displacement.
+This implementation was created alongside a bachelor thesis (see the .pdf file).
+Forgive me for sloppy code, the program had to be ready in time and the coding style and performance suffered from it.

 ## Dependencies
 You will need several dependencies to compile and run this program.